 Particularly if you’re a B2B business, LinkedIn is a great place to network and over the past couple of years, the content shared on it has become less stuffy and traditionally corporate, and more personable, relatable and (dare we say it!) fun.
 If you can network in an authentic, relaxed but authoritative way on the platform, you’ll nurture valuable leads over time.
 Not only that, it can even turn into a business idea!

 Take City Mom Collective.
 In 2010, two friends, Steph Flies & Joy Cherrick, started Scottsdale Moms Blog out of a desire to connect moms in their community.
 They saw a need for moms to be able to share local information, recommendations, and build friendships all from the convenience of their mobile devices.
 The next year, women all over the country began approaching them to do the same thing in their cities.
-City Mom Collective was formed and has since been launching "Sister Sites" everywhere to connect moms in their community, both online and offline.
+City Mom Collective was formed and has since been launching "Sister Sites" everywhere to connect moms, and women in business, in their community, both online and offline.

 If you’re entering a competitive marketplace, you’ll need to look and feel different to your competitors — it’s not about style over substance, but rather a matter of caring enough about what you do and the way you do it to find novel ways of expressing that through your branding and customer service.

-Take for example, female-owned Jam Hops Gymnastics Factory in Ham Lake, who recently won 2020 Dream Big Small Business of the Year.
+Take for example, a woman in business, Jam Hops Gymnastics Factory in Ham Lake, who recently won 2020 Dream Big Small Business of the Year.
 At Jam Hops, athletics is only a small part of the company’s mission to develop the community’s youth into “Life Champions.”
 The more than 140 employees at Jam Hops take seriously the responsibility of being role models, and teaching life skills and character development daily.

 With such a sizeable presence in the community, giving back is woven into Jam Hops’ operations.
 For example, the company gives 100% of the proceeds from Open Gym passes to local non-profit organizations (and if a child brings in 10 items to donate to a local pantry, they get a free Open Gym pass).
 From this initiative Jam Hops has donated $20,000 in the past year, $110,000 since starting the program, and has donated thousands of pounds of food and clothing.